airnandez/numpandas/README.md

 The notebooks were verified to work with Python v3.7.
 We **strongly recommend** to use the [Anaconda](https://www.anaconda.com/distribution/) distribution, which already includes all the packages needed to execute these notebooks.

-Execute the notebooks as shown below:
+If you want to execute these notebooks in your own environment, proceed as shown below:

 ```
 $ git clone https://github.com/airnandez/numpandas.git